-a macro variable that can be referenced in any referencing environment in a SAS program, except when there is a local macro variable that has the same name.
+a macro variable that can be referenced in either global or local scope in a SAS program, except where there is a local macro variable that has the same name.
 A global macro variable exists until the end of the session or program.
-See also macro variable, referencing environment.
+See also local macro variable.